Logic-Constrained Shortest Paths for Flight Planning: Node Selection and Branching Rules

-The \emph{unit propagation} rule (UP) \cite{Crawford1996,Li1997}, in contrast, explicitly computes the number of variable propagations.
-The score of a variable is evaluated following \cref{eq:score} with $\gamma_{up},\gamma_{down}$ set to the number of propagations in the up and down branch, respectively.
-If infeasibility is detected in the up (down) branch, we let $\gamma_{up} :=\infty$ ($\gamma_{down} :=\infty$).
-Here, UP can be seen as a relaxation of strong branching.
+The {\gls{up}} rule \citep{Crawford1996,Li1997}, in contrast, explicitly computes the number of unit propagations for each $\vg\in\confl$.
+The score of a variable is calculated following \cref{lcsp:eq:score} with $\gamma_{\vs},\gamma_{\neg\vs}$ set to the number of propagations in the up and down branch, respectively.
+If infeasibility is detected in the up (down) branch, we let $\gamma_{\vs} :=\infty$ ($\gamma_{\neg \vs} :=\infty$).
+For the \gls{lcsp}, {\gls{up}} can be seen as a relaxation of strong branching.
 The rationale is that unit propagation leads to deleted arcs in $\G$, which will in turn drive up the cost of a shortest path.